 - Affably Evil: He's usually polite and respectful to his enemies, even taking the time to explain to Gary how the Lake Trio are being summoned.

 - Arch-Enemy: His Toxicroak to Brock's Croagunk.

-- Dragon-in-Chief: Appears to be in charge of the organisation to the public.
+- Dragon-in-Chief: Appears to be in charge of the organization to the public.

 - Graceful Loser: He takes the downfall of Team Galactic's plans — and the revelation that Cyrus cares nothing for his subordinates — quite calmly all things considered, unlike Mars.
 However, his somber tone indicates he's just masking his pain, which is confirmed in Arceus the One Called a God where he's shown as being the most obsessive about bringing Cyrus and Team Galactic back.